 Many students with disabilities are transferred from their neighborhood schools into segregated classrooms in substandard buildings, where they get minimal therapeutic support and second-rate educational instruction.
-They have no interaction with students without disabilities.
-They are not allowed to participate in after-school activities – no sports, no drama, no clubs.
+They have little or no interaction with students without disabilities.
+They usually cannot participate in after-school activities – no sports, no drama, no clubs.

 The expectations are low.

 The drop-out rates are high.

 And the risk that they will end up in jail is even higher.